 Other smaller events are also held at Nagoya Castle throughout the year.

 The Nagoya Castle Spring Festival starts each year with the blooming of the cherry trees.
-You can enjoy the beauty of the more than 1000 trees planted throughout the grounds during the day but also during a visit at night when the cherry trees are lit up.
+You can enjoy the beauty of the more than 1,000 trees planted throughout the grounds in what the Japanese call Hanami (lit. “watch flowers”) whereby people will visit a park or river bank with plenty of cherry blossom trees to eat, drink, and have fun with their friends and family.

 The highlight of the Nagoya Castle Summer Festival is the Bon dancing, Bon Odori, taking place during the evenings in August each year.
 A stage is set up close to the main gate, where you will find both locals and tourists dancing more or less traditional Japanese Bon dances.
 Each dance has only a small number of dance steps, thus easy to remember.
 Be brave, participate, and just do what everybody else is doing!